Why Health Insurance Matters More After 50

 What's Covered for Over 50s?

-Common Procedures Fully Covered:
+Common Procedures Typically Covered:

-- Hip/knee replacements: $20,000-$35,000 value
+- Hip/knee replacements

-- Cancer treatment: Chemo, radiation, surgery
+- Cancer treatment (chemotherapy, radiation, surgery)

 What's Often Excluded or Limited: